 Step 3.
 When the downstream limit of the reach and thus the control point has been identified, the contributing watershed should be delineated using topographic survey maps or tools associated with GIS software and digital elevation maps.
-An online tool (http://streamstats.usgs.gov/california.html) provided by the U.S. Geological Survey (USGS) may be used to delineate watersheds larger than 2-3 square miles (See the link to the interactive map and use the icon labeled "Watershed delineation from a point.")
+An online tool (https://streamstats.usgs.gov/ss/) provided by the U.S. Geological Survey (USGS) may be used to delineate watersheds larger than 2-3 square miles (See the link to the interactive map and follow the steps for delineating a watershed).
 Results of watershed delineation should be validated by examining aerial photographs, USGS Hydrologic Unit Code boundaries, and the National Hydrography Dataset flowlines.